esovetkin/jbs/docs/language.md

 - `with x from p2` generates a synthetic subset parameter set containing only selected variables.
 - `with (x, y) from p2` generates one subset parameter set for selected variables.
 - `after` implies parameter inheritance from dependency steps.
-- if `after` already provides a variable from the same source parameter set, explicit `with` re-import of that variable is ignored.
+- If `after` already provides a variable from the same source parameter set, explicit `with` re-import of that variable is ignored.
-- if explicit `with` targets a whole parameter set after inheritance, only non-inherited variables from that parameter set are imported.
+- If explicit `with` targets a whole parameter set after inheritance, only non-inherited variables from that parameter set are imported.
-- if the same variable name is inherited/imported from different parameter sets, compilation fails.
+- If the same variable name is inherited/imported from different parameter sets, compilation fails.
-- inherited imports also carry source-row context from their source parameter set.
+- Inherited imports also carry source-row context from their source parameter set.
-- when a dependent step imports additional variables from the same source, jbs refines that inherited source-row context instead of creating an independent Cartesian dimension.
+- When a dependent step imports additional variables from the same source, JBS refines that inherited source-row context instead of creating an independent Cartesian dimension.
-- this source-row context propagation is transitive across `after` chains (for example, `step0 -> step1 -> step2`).
+- This source-row context propagation is transitive across `after` chains (for example, `step0 -> step1 -> step2`).

 In `analyse`:

 - `with` imports are allowed only from `let` namespaces.
-- imported let variables in `analyse` must be strings (`E422`).
+- Imported let variables in `analyse` must be strings (`E422`).
 - `with` imports from `param` are rejected (`E420`).

 In submit headers:

 - `submit ... use <name>` is special and accepts only `let` namespaces.
-- multiple submit-header `use` clauses are allowed and merged in order.
+- Multiple submit-header `use` clauses are allowed and merged in order.
-- later `use` namespaces override earlier ones for the same submit key (last-win).
+- Later `use` namespaces override earlier ones for the same submit key (last-win).
-- collisions across different `use` namespaces for the same submit key emit warning `W072`.
+- Collisions across different `use` namespaces for the same submit key emit warning `W072`.
-- using a `param` source in submit-header `use` is rejected (`E071`).
+- Using a `param` source in submit-header `use` is rejected (`E071`).

 Example: